Understanding Vietnamese Business Culture

 Saving Face

-The concept of face is very important in Asian culture in general and Vietnamese business setting in particular.
-Face often means one’s pride in public and saving face is meant to avoid publicly humiliating someone, especially at work.
-Vietnamese people will try their best to avoid embarrassing themselves and colleagues during business proceedings.
-When disagreement happens, people would either remain quiet or move the discussion to a more private space so as to not cause a loss of face.
+Vietnamese people will try their best to avoid embarrassing themselves and their colleagues during business proceedings.
+When disagreement happens, people either remain quiet or move the discussion to a more private space to avoid a loss of face.
 Therefore, silence in a heated discussion sometimes isn’t necessarily a sign of impoliteness.
-This face saving culture, however, is starting to change as Vietnamese employers and employees are being more and more exposed to the Western business culture and etiquette and direct, constructive criticisms in working space are becoming increasingly welcomed.

 Flexibility

-The Vietnamese are very flexible in many aspects of life and this includes: time and plans.
-Sudden change of plans with little notice is not uncommon in Vietnam’s business setting, especially in smaller companies/organizations.
-Sometimes these changes occur because the organizer or the employer comes up with a better or quicker way to do the job and since Vietnamese people are flexible, they expect their employees to always be ready to change plans.
-It is helpful to keep in mind that, most of the time, changes of plans with little notice occure because the employers want the best for the team or organization.
-Make sure you are aware of this cultural difference and not mistake flexibility for irresponsibility or inconsideration; otherwise, you’ll encounter a lot of frustration.
+Sometimes, these changes occur because the organizer or the employer comes up with a better or quicker way to do the job and since Vietnamese people are flexible, they expect their employees to always be ready to change plans.
+It is helpful to keep in mind that, most of the time, changes of plans with little notice occur because the employers want the best for the team or organization.

 Seniority